 The SportDiver iOS app (for iPhones) has a 1 second delay when changing the lens setting, which is necessary for stable app performance.

-The SportDiver iOS app has lens settings called Dual and Triple, depending on how many lenses the iPhone model has.
+The SportDiver iOS app has lens settings called Dual, which applies to iPhones with 2 or more lenses.
 Select a Dual Lens when using the Portrait (Bokeh) setting.
 Photos taken with Portrait setting enabled will allow you to edit the degree of background blur and add studio lighting effects.
-Use the iPhone Photos app to apply these edits.
-Selecting Triple lens allows you to quickly change the lens depending on the zoom value.
-The following chart shows what lens is used for each zoom value.
+Use the iPhone Photos app to Portrait photo edits.

 Recorded videos will not automatically start playing in Playback mode unless a photo has been taken and saved.
 When first downloading the SportDiver iOS app, you will notice a photo is automatically saved to Playback mode.
 The photo is the SportDiver start-up screen image – see below screenshot.
 If you delete the auto-saved image and record video without taking any photos, videos will not automatically start playing unless you take a photo.